 Following the German invasion of Yugoslavia in April 1941, and with the support of Germany, the Ustaša assumed leadership of the so-called Independent State of Croatia.

 Hardly independent, it was a puppet government of Nazi Germany, eager to persecute anyone who was not aligned with them politically or was not Croatian and Catholic.
-Specifically, that included Communists, Roma, Serbs, and Jews.
+Specifically, that included Communists, Roma, Serbs, as well as the Jews.

 My maternal family members lived in Ludbreg, a small town in the north of Croatia.
 My grandfather, the town’s rabbi, had served the Jewish community there for many years.